MicrosoftDocs/Advertising-docs/BingAds/guides/sandbox.md

 ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
+description: Bing Ads provides an API sandbox environment where you can test your application before deploying it to the production environment.
 ---
 # Sandbox
 Bing Ads provides an API sandbox environment where you can test your application before deploying it to the production environment.
 Ads that you create in sandbox are not served.